Fidji Simo: Other activities

 Simo co-founded Women in Product, a nonprofit organization for women in product management.
 The organization works to advance the careers of women in technology and advocates for equal representation in the workplace.
 Previously Simo was on the boards of the L.A.
 Dance Project and Cirque du Soleil.
 In December 2021, Simo joined Shopify's board of directors.

 Villa Albertine Residency Program

-Fidji launched a new “Arts in the Age of AI” residency program in partnership with Villa Albertine in February 2025.
+Simo launched a new “Arts in the Age of AI” residency program in partnership with Villa Albertine in February 2025.
 The French Minister of Culture, Rachida Dati, announced the launch of the new residency program as part of the AI Action Summit’s Cultural Weekend.
 This initiative will host eight artists who incorporate artificial intelligence into their work in the United States over a period of two years.

+Neuroimmune research initiatives

+In October 2021, Simo co-founded the Metrodora Institute, a health clinic and research center focused on neuroimmune disorders.
+The institute opened its doors in April 2023 in Salt Lake City, Utah, with a mission to integrate interdisciplinary clinical care with biomedical research, particularly for conditions that are often underdiagnosed and disproportionately affect women.
+Simo cited her own three-year long search for a diagnosis of postural orthostatic tachycardia syndrome (POTS) as a motivating factor in founding the organization.

+The Metrodora Institute operated as a multidisciplinary clinic while also supporting research initiatives and patient participation in scientific studies.
+The organization received funding from private and philanthropic sources, including a reported $35 million investment from an undisclosed venture investor.
+Metrodora ceased its clinical operations on July 16, 2025.

+Simo remains the Founder and President of the Complex Disorders Association (CODA), a 501(c)(3) nonprofit organization, previously known as The Metrodora Foundation.
+The organization supports scientific research into neuroimmune disorders.

+In 2025, Simo co-founded ChronicleBio, a techbio startup, focused on accelerating insights on neuroimmune disorders by building the world’s richest, AI-ready data platform for historically overlooked conditions like POTS, ME/CFS, and Long COVID.
+The company operates a growing biobank and several research studies that aim to enable biomarker discovery and rapid therapeutic development.

+Personal life

+Simo is married to French engineer Remy Miralles, who became a chocolatier in California.
+They have a daughter.